Comparison of e-book formats: Djvu

 DjVu is a format specialized for storing scanned documents.
 It includes advanced compressors optimized for low-color images, such as text documents.
 Individual files may contain one or more pages.
 DjVu files cannot be re-flowed.

 The contained page images are divided in separate layers (such as multi-color, low-resolution, background layer using lossy compression, and few-colors, high-resolution, tightly compressed foreground layer), each compressed in the best available method.
 The format is designed to decompress very quickly, even faster than vector-based formats.

 The advantage of DjVu is that it is possible to take a high-resolution scan (300–400 DPI), good enough for both on-screen reading and printing, and store it very efficiently.
-Several dozens of 300 DPI black-and-white scans can be stored in less than a megabyte.
+Provided the images are reasonably clean and the most aggressive compression settings are used, a couple hundred 600-DPI black-and-white text scans can be stored in less than a megabyte.

 DOC

-DOC is a document file format that is directly supported by few ebook readers.
-Its advantages as an ebook format is that it can be easily converted to other ebook formats and it can be reflowed.
+DOC is a document file format that is directly supported by few e-book readers.
+Its advantages as an e-book format is that it can be easily converted to other e-book formats and it can be reflowed.
 It can be easily edited using Microsoft software, and any of several other programs.
 Note that the format has changed several times since its original release, and there are numerous incompatibility difficulties between various releases and the assorted programs which attempt to read / write the format.

 DOCX

-DOCX is a document file format that is directly supported by few ebook readers.
-Its advantages as an ebook format are that it can be easily converted to other ebook formats and it can be reflowed.
+DOCX is a document file format that is directly supported by few e-book readers.
+Its advantages as an e-book format are that it can be easily converted to other e-book formats and it can be reflowed.
 It can be easily edited.

 EPUB

-The .epub or OEBPS format is a technical standard for e-books created by the International Digital Publishing Forum (IDPF).
+The EPUB (formerly OEBPS) format is a technical standard for e-books created by the International Digital Publishing Forum (IDPF).